linkmalloc/proudbisayabai.ph/_posts/2021-02-20-the-mabinay-spring-resort.md

 ---
 layout: post
-title: "The Mabinay Spring Resort"
+title: "Come and visit to this most visited natural Spring Resort in Negros and in Visayas"
 description: "The Mabinay Spring Resort in Mabinay, Negros Oriental.
 Affordable rates, and have some outdoor activities you can enjoy with your family, friends and special one"
 categories:
   - destination